 Capitol Police chief: Jan.
 6 failures 'largely' fixed but extremism threat persists

-Congressional leaders will bestow their highest honor — the Congressional gold medal — to the United States Capitol Police and Washington, D.C.'s Metropolitan Police Department for defending the U.S. Capitol from a violent attack on Jan.
+Congressional leaders have bestowed their highest honor — the Congressional Gold Medal — to the United States Capitol Police and Washington, D.C.'s Metropolitan Police Department for defending the U.S. Capitol from a violent attack on Jan.
 6, 2021.

+At an award ceremony in the Capitol Rotunda on Tuesday, leaders from both parties described vivid memories of the riot that day and the bravery of officers who responded to the chaos.

+"Thank you for having our backs.
+Thank you for saving our country.
+Thank you for being not just our friends but our heroes," Senate Minority Leader Mitch McConnell said.

-U.S. Capitol Police Chief Tom Manger will speak on behalf of his department at a ceremony in the Capitol Rotunda on Tuesday.
-He told NPR in an interview a day before the ceremony that while there is still more work to do, the force is "much better prepared" to respond to future threats to the Capitol.
+U.S. Capitol Police Chief Tom Manger, who accepted a medal on behalf of his department, told NPR a day before the ceremony that while there is still more work to do, the force is "much better prepared" to respond to future threats to the Capitol.
 Manger said "the big things, the big failures that occurred on January 6th have largely been fixed."

+Manger is confident his department is prepared to respond to another major event at the Capitol

 There have been multiple reviews of the events leading up to and on the day of the riot led by far right wing supporters of then President Donald Trump who breached the Capitol to try and overturn the 2020 election results.
 Several people died, including police officers who died of their injuries and some who responded to the attack who later died by suicide.
 More than 140 officers suffered physical injuries.
 The House select committee created to examine the riot is expected to release its report later this month.